MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-II-Maritime-Administration-Department-Transportation/subchapter-J-Miscellaneous/part-385-Research-Development-Grant-Cooperative-Agreements-Regulations/subjectgroup-ECFR359a107fd983216-Forms-Agreements/section-385.62.md

 ##### § 385.62 Grant and cooperative agreements: Standard general provisions. #####

-(a) MarAd has adopted two standard general provisions which apply to grant and cooperative agreements, respectively, and said provisions are hereby incorporated by reference into these regulations.
-2
+(a) MarAd has adopted two standard general provisions which apply to grant and cooperative agreements, respectively, and said provisions are hereby incorporated by reference into these regulations.2

 2 A copy of both such incorporated provisions accompany this regulation and are on file in the Office of the Federal Register.